Consoom.Soy

 5 min read ·

-Introduction I often take the time to think about the things that are important to me.
+I often take the time to think about the things that are important to me.
 Stuff like family, programming, life, philosophy, psychology, free software and Linux, among many.
 And it made me wonder: What makes Linux so special?
 What makes it stand out from all the other Operating Systems?
 How does Linux take effect on your life where other systems don’t?
 Of course, the GOTO argument would be all the technical aspects, its respect of privacy, and the users freedom in comparison to proprietary systems.
+You could also argue that the thing that makes Linux outstanding is its general system security, as in being basically the safest system you could use.

 Non-Free JavaScript: The Gateway to internet enslavement